alphonsepaca/VM364/Syllabus.md

 Grading criteria for Project 1 is based on the following:

-•	Technical: Does the work show a technical understanding of the tutorials and lessons?
+*Technical: Does the work show a technical understanding of the tutorials and lessons?
-•	Creative: Does the work diverge from the tutorials and lessons?
+*Creative: Does the work diverge from the tutorials and lessons?
-•	Aesthetic: Do the aesthetics of the work evoke an intellectual or emotional response?
+*Aesthetic: Do the aesthetics of the work evoke an intellectual or emotional response?

+###Project 2:

-###Project 2: This is a group project.
+This is a group project.
 Based on the readings and guest speakers groups must make either a paper-prototype or a game design document.

 Paper-prototype – Groups must propose a 3D digital game.
 Based on this game groups must create a playable paper-prototype and written documentation of the iterative design process.
 The paper-prototype and written documentation will be presented in class.